nobleschools/google-as-template/README.md

      outputs of different levels to your remote logger

 8. _Optional_: Run the example project code to see what a sample use might look like
-   - In the main project directory, run the 'example_script.py'
+   - In the main project directory, run 'python example_script.py'
+     - You might get an error message telling you to enable a new API (as in step 3.)
+       If this happens, enable the API and then run the script again.
-   - This will create a two tabbed spreadsheet in your Google Drive folder
+   - This will create a four tabbed spreadsheet in your Google Drive folder
-     - One tab is based on the example_data.csv source data in the 'example' folder
+     - The first tab is based on the example_data.csv source data in the 'example' folder
-     - The other tab is based on math from that folder
+     - The second tab is the same as the first, but written with a different method
+     - The third tab is written with a third method __and__ adds some calculations along with formatting using the Google Apps Script functions loaded to your script project when you run this code
+     - The fourth tab summarizes the third and also includes Apps Script formatting.
-     - Both are formatted based on the script file in the 'example' folder
+     - The script file used in the last two tabs is in the 'example' folder
-     - The end of the script downloads the contents of both tabs to local csv files
+     - The end of the script downloads the contents of two tabs to local csv files
    - Be sure to read through the code in example_script.py, because there are very extensive comments that talk through the logic of the what and why for each step.
 ---